-- 1. On the POWER-based platform, which is cache-consistent, the xmemdma kernel service does not hide or reveal the page nor does it perform any cache flushing.
-Instead, on the POWER-based platform, the service's primary function is for real-address translation. - 2.
+- 1. The xmemdma kernel service does not hide or reveal the page nor does it perform any cache flushing.
+The service's primary function is for real-address translation. - 2.
 This service is not supported for large-memory systems with greater than 4GB of physical memory addresses.
 For such systems, xmemdma64 should be used.